makeplans/makeplans-api/readme.md

 ## Custom data

 Custom data are stored as key/value.
 All values are stored as strings.
-Custom data can be added to booking and to person.
+Custom data can be added to booking and person.

 ## Web hooks